Mycrosys/Hachiko/README.md

 [View the live project here.](https://mycrosys.github.io/Hachiko/)

 This is an informational website about the story of a Japanese Dog around the 1920s and 1930s.
-It is designed to be responsive on Desktop and mobile devices and easy to navigate both for first-time as well as returning visitors.
+It is designed to be responsive on Desktop and mobile devices and easy to navigate both for first-time and returning visitors.
 The main target audience are Animal/Dog/Pet Lovers.
 The site is designed to be family friendly and the more gruesome details (e.g. Hachiko's autopsy) have been omitted, while the important details of the overall story are preserved.

 <h2 align="center"><img src="./assets/images/website_hachiko.jpg" alt="The Story of Hachiko Webpage on multiple devices"></h2>